shahidzain67/av-stpa/README.md

-# autonomous-stpa
+# STPA Control Model for Autonomous Vehicles

-STPA system design for Autonomous Vehicles
+To build the documentation, use `make docs`.